LukaszLebioda/MyProject/README.md

 - add username & password (security / quickstart)`
 - allow access from anywhere or from particular IP address (security / network access)`
 - connect cluster to the application:
-  - get connection string and store it in .env,
+  - get connection string and store it in .env (insert password into string),
   - `npm install mongoose` (to connect to db, interact with collections, use schemas etc.),

 ## Frontend